AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Get registration of a smart contract by it's address.
+Gets the registration of a smart contract by its address.

 **Parameters:**